yarrowtech/Nif-Website/DEPLOYMENT.md

 - EMAIL_USER: Gmail account used to send mails
 - EMAIL_PASS: Password or app-password for the Gmail account
 - PORT: (optional) Render/Heroku will set this automatically
+ - SENDGRID_API_KEY: (recommended) API key for SendGrid.
+If set, server will use SendGrid HTTP API.
+ - EMAIL_FROM: Optional default sender address used by SendGrid or SMTP.
+ - DRY_RUN_EMAIL: set to 'true' to log email payloads instead of sending (useful for staging).

 Frontend (set these on Vercel/Netlify):
 - VITE_API_BASE_URL: Full URL of the deployed backend (e.g. https://nif-backend.onrender.com)